Keep up with the latest hiring trends!

 Tip: Clear, quick and comprehensive communication between a recruiter and candidate is important for success.
 Don’t leave top talent wandering in the dark.

 It’s job description time.
 In her masterclass on the SocialTalent platform, Katrina Kibben states that ‘job postings are the currency of recruiting.’
 So make sure you spend time on this and get it right.
-If you’re writing for a remote work job, why not check out our dedicated post here?

 Tip: Be concise.
 Don’t expect job seekers to sift through reams of text because they won’t.
 Katrina argues that short and to the point is the most effective approach.